 Whether you are looking for a cozy intimate cocktail bar or a rowdy raucous dance party there is a party for everyone in Whistler and we are here to host.

 Welcome to Whistler where the party starts at 10 AM.
 The Caesar is Canada’s National cocktail after all.

 There are many delicious brunch spots in Whistler, but our two favourite are:

 Stonesedge Kitchen embraces rustic elegance, effortless charm, and is polished without being fussy….
 They are known for their exceptional cocktails and have a renowned menu.
-Fried Chicken Benny or Breakfast poutine anyone?
+Grizzle Benny or Breakfast poutine anyone?

 Whether you are vegan, vegetarian, or gluten-free you can find a delicious brunch item for you at Stonesedge.
 Check out the menu for yourself.